Here’s a controversial thought:

-“I could not have started my business without a business loan,” says Michelle Griffith, former firefighter and now owner of Firehouse Grilling Co., a Cleveland-based food truck concept run out of a converted fire-engine.
+“I could not have started my business without a business loan,” says Michelle Griffith, a former firefighter and now the owner of Firehouse Grilling Co., a Cleveland-based food truck concept run out of a converted fire-engine.

 The unusual concept, not to mention the calculated risk of taking out a business loan, paid off in a big way.

 “We started running the food truck in June of 2016, [and needed to take out a starter] loan for $60,000,” Griffith explained.

 “Because food trucking is a seasonal business, we didn’t run the truck in the winter.
 [But] in less than five months my revenue was $168,000!
 Not a bad ROI!”

 Learn more about Small Business Loans for Women